11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 • 9

-The Royal Palace of Fez, an architectural gem, showcases the grandeur of Moroccan royalty with its intricate gates and abundant gardens.
+The Royal Palace of Fez, an architectural gem, showcases the grandeur of Moroccan royalty with its intricate gates and beautiful gardens.
 The Mellah, Fez's historic Jewish quarter, is a tapestry of narrow streets lined with synagogues and traditional homes, offering a glimpse into centuries of coexistence and cultural exchange.
 Nearby, Borj Sud, a fortified tower, stands as a sentinel over the city, offering panoramic views of Fez and its surrounding landscapes while serving as a testament to its strategic importance throughout history.
 These landmarks weave a narrative of Fez's rich past and vibrant present.

 1 hour Admission ticket included